 - Credit mix — The variety of types of credit you’re using is also a credit score factor in many models.
 Scoring models look at how many credit cards and installment loans you have, or if all your credit is the same kind – for example, if all your credit happens to be retail cards.

 - Hard inquiries — Whenever you request credit, the lender asks to look at your credit, which generates the notation of a hard inquiry on your credit report.
 Too many hard inquiries could indicate greater credit risk.
 However, most credit scoring models understand that you might be comparison shopping for a loan, and will generally treat multiple inquiries of the same kind as a single inquiry as long as they occur very close together.
 For example, if you’re shopping for a good auto loan deal and all your inquiries occur within a short timeframe, they’ll likely count as a single inquiry.
 The impact of hard inquiries diminishes the older the inquiries get.

-- Negative information — Credit reports can contain negative financial information, such as collection accounts, bankruptcies, charge-offs, tax liens, settled accounts and civil court judgments.
+- Negative information — Credit reports can contain negative financial information, such as collection accounts, bankruptcies, charge-offs, and settled accounts.
 This type of negative information can adversely affect credit scores in different ways and for different periods of time, depending on the severity of the information.

 What Can Hurt Your Credit Scores

 Certain actions and items on your credit report can have a greater negative impact on your credit score than others.
 Harmful information falls into the following basic categories: